Sustainsys/Saml2/doc/Configuration.md

 ####`allowUnsolicitedAuthnResponse` Attribute
 *Attribute of the [`<add>`](#add-identityprovider-element) element*

 Allow unsolicited responses.
-That is InResponseTo is missing in the AuthnRequest.
+That is, Idp initiated sign on where there was no prior AuthnRequest.
-If true InResponseTo is not required.
-The IDP can initiate the authentication process.
-If false InResponseTo is required.
-The authentication process must be initiated by an AuthnRequest from this SP.
+If `true` InResponseTo is not required and the IDP can initiate the authentication process.
+If `false` InResponseTo is required and the authentication process must be initiated by an AuthnRequest from this SP.
-Even though allowUnsolicitedAuthnResponse is true the InResponseTo must be valid if existing.
+Note that if the authentication was SP-intiatied, RelayState and InResponseTo must be present and valid.

 ####`binding` Attribute
 *Optional attribute of the [`<add>`](#add-identityprovider-element) element*